-- A VCI response packet with a date is sent to the source initiator, through the VciVgmn response network.
-The corresponding date can be used to update the initiator local clock. - The cmdReceived() call-back function returns a date to the arbitration thread.
+- The cmdReceived() function sends a VCI response packet with a date to the source initiator, through the VciVgmn response network.
+The corresponding date can be used to update the initiator local clock. - The cmdReceived() function returns a date to the arbitration thread.
 This date is used to update the arbitration thread local time.